Atamira Dance Company

 THE PROCESS

-Over the course of two weeks each, Rachel and Samara will have the opportunity to deepen their choreographic practice through dedicated studio time, expert mentorship, and close collaboration with a team of four Māori dance artists.
+Over the course of two weeks each, Rachel and Samara had the opportunity to deepen their choreographic practice through dedicated studio time, expert mentorship, and close collaboration with a team of four Māori dance artists.

-Rachel and Samara will also each present a Work-In-Progress showing as a part of Te Pou Theatre’s incredible Kōanga Festival, which cultivates new ideas and shares the bounty of new narratives through Māori performing arts.
+Rachel and Samara each presented a Work-In-Progress showing as a part of Te Pou Theatre’s incredible Kōanga Festival, which cultivates new ideas and shares the bounty of new narratives through Māori performing arts.

 Work-in-progress showing